ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - Removed `LoginManager` type and the `getLoginManager` method in `KeyStoreInteractor`, added `login` method to `KeyStoreInteractor` instead.

+- Removed the Orchestrator from the public API, use new `crosschainTransfer` and `resumeCrosschainTransfer` methods in `AuthenticatedAccount` instead.

 ### Changed 🪙

 - TransactionBuilder will wait for transactions to be anchored in system anchoring chain before invoking